huntdatacenter/docs/docs/about/ting-week.md

 # Ting week

 **We appoint time three times per year to meet for information, feedback and discussions on how to develop the services in HUNT Cloud to better elevate science.
-We call this gatherings Tings.**
+We call these gatherings Tings.**

-We arrange a layered set of Tings for distinct parts of our community.
+We arrange a layered set of Tings for distinct groups in our community.
 The meetings are spread out over one week in the winter, spring and autumn.
 We call these weeks "Ting weeks".

 ::: tip Next up: Ting week #4